-Kingsleigh Group Home was established by Church of England Homes in St Ives in 1980.
-It moved to a new location in Blacktown around 1984, at a time when the Anglican Home Mission Society was focusing its welfare programs in the Western Sydney area.
-Kingsleigh Group Home was a temporary accommodation service, providing crisis care…
+Kingsleigh Group Home was established by Church of England Homes at Blacktown in 1978, at a time when the Anglican Home Mission Society was focusing its welfare programs in the Western Sydney area.
+It was a temporary accommodation service, providing crisis care for up to seven children.
+In July 2000, Kingsleigh Group Home changed its…

 Buckland Group Home was situated at North St Marys and was established by Church of England Homes in 1978.
-It was run by the Diocese of Sydney as a family group home offering temporary care for children until the late 1990s.
-In 1984, in its newsletter Care, Church of England Homes described the purpose of…
+It was run by the Diocese of Sydney as a family group home offering temporary care for children until December 1992.
+In 1984, in its newsletter Care, Church of England Homes described the purpose of its…

-The Church of England Boys’ Home was for boys aged 6 to 18 years.
-It was established by Church of England Homes in 1918 in a rented house in Cronulla, before moving in 1920 to Carlingford occupying the building ‘Minden’.
-Boys were sometimes transferred from the Church of England home, Havilah, upon reaching the age…
+The Church of England Boys’ Home was for boys aged 3 to 18 years.
+It was established by Church of England Homes in 1918 in a rented house in Cronulla, before moving in 1920 to Carlingford occupying the building ‘Minden’ at 216 Pennant Hills Road, the site that had previously housed the Carlingford Children’s Home….

 Warangesda Dormitory was established on an Aborigines Protection Association station at Warangesda, near Darlington Point, in 1893.
 It trained Aboriginal girls for domestic service and served as a welfare depot for younger children from other reserves and stations.
 In 1897 the Aborigines Protection Board took over managing Warangesda Mission and the Dormitory.
 Girls from Warangesda…